 Instead, media buyers need to dig in.
-You need to understand where ever single penny of your media spend ultimately ends up.
+You need to understand where every single penny of your media spend ultimately ends up.
 Question it, and then question it again.
 Compare DSP's and exchanges.
 Demand transparency on all costs and fees.

-Also keep in mind that your agency or holding company may receive rebates from each of your ad tech partners.
+Also, keep in mind that your agency or holding company may receive rebates from each of your ad tech partners.
 "Rebates" are a more pleasant term for kickbacks.
 For example, the agency might get a 10% rebate from a DSP on every dollar over a certain minimum spend level.
-Those dollars are accounted for, and do not end up reaching the publisher either.
+Those dollars are accounted for and do not end up reaching the publisher either.

 Once you have a grasp on the total landscape, negotiate!
-Start triming the fat, and eliminating unnecessary expense.
+Start trimming the fat, and eliminating unnecessary expense.
 Ultimately, the more money that reaches the publisher, the better quality your campaign will receive.
 From there, you can optimize for performance.
 But at least you are starting from a baseline level of quality.

 Feel free to debate me in the comments section below.